-A £25m facility to create economic opportunities for small businesses by changing the behaviour of market actors in the financial sector through improving the policy and regulatory environment for financial institutions, inducing private sector investment in expanding the frontiers of finance, and enhancing the credit worthiness of small businesses.
+Business Finance for the Poor in Bangladesh is a £25m facility to create economic opportunities for small businesses by changing the behaviour of market actors in the financial sector.
+We are improving the policy and regulatory environment for financial institutions, inducing private sector investment in expanding the frontiers of finance, and enhancing the credit worthiness of small businesses.

 Small businesses are among the main drivers of growth for countries worldwide.
-In Bangladesh, small businesses employ over half of the country’s workforce, contributing to a quarter of GDP.
+In Bangladesh, small businesses employ over half of the country’s workforce and contribute to a quarter of GDP.

 These 8 million small business, also known officially as cottage, micro and small enterprises (CMSEs) are the foundation of the country’s private sector.

 Access to and use of formal financial services is one the major drivers of growth of small businesses in Bangladesh and the rest of the world, according to World Business Environment Survey Investment Climate Surveys.